life-itself/tao/onboarding/README.md

 * [ ] Have created this issue in GitLab 😄
 * [ ] Hypothesis working in my browser and have created (and then deleted) one test annotation on this website
-* [ ] On GitHub I have made my membership of Life Itself public @ https://github.com/orgs/life-itself/people and it's visible on my profile and on https://github.com/life-itself
 * [ ] I have access to GDrive
   * [ ] Have created my Email signature
     * [ ] Copy our email signature template: https://docs.google.com/document/d/15asO0IVqAyUJrv0RHT6IkXAD3-kiUfN0mOj9LSqJH1c